Topological phases of bosons with local parity coupling on a dimerized lattice: Topological phase at filling

+At half filling and $V_p>0$, the low-energy sector involves $S_j^z=0,-1$, yielding a dimerized spin-$1/2$ chain with symmetry-protected topology.
+At unit filling and large negative $V_p$, the low-energy manifold reduces to $S_j^z=\pm1$, corresponding to mobile boson pairs and a topological phase.

-\section{Topological Phase at Filling $\rho=3/2$}
+\section{Topological phase at filling $\rho=3/2$}

 This section demonstrates that the gapped phase at filling $\rho=3/2$ is also topological in nature.
-Fig.~\ref{fig:rho32}(a) shows the twisted phase winding number $\nu$ computed using ED as a function of $V_p$ and $t_1$ at $\rho=3/2$.
-In contrast to the half-filled case ($\rho=1/2$), the topological region now extends into the $V_p<0$ regime, consistent with the behavior observed in Fig.~\ref{fig:nu}(d).
+Fig.~\ref{fig:rho32}(a) shows the twisted phase winding number $\nu$ computed using exact diagonalization as a function of $V_p$ and $t_1$ at $\rho=3/2$.
+In contrast to the half-filled case ($\rho=1/2$), the topological region now extends into the $V_p<0$ regime, consistent with the behavior observed in Fig.~1(d) of the main text.
 This reflects the duality between the gapped phases at fillings $\rho$ and $2-\rho$.

-Direct real-space signatures of this topology are shown in Fig.~\ref{fig:rho32}(b).
-For $V_p=-1.0$, the density profile is featureless, and no edge localization is observed, consistent with a trivial phase.
-In contrast, for $V_p=2$, clear edge-state signatures emerge: the bulk density remains uniform at $\langle n_j\rangle\simeq1.5$, while one edge site is preferentially occupied with density $\langle n_j\rangle\simeq2$, and the opposite edge is depleted to $\langle n_j\rangle\simeq1$.
+Direct real-space signatures of this topology are shown in Fig.~\ref{fig:rho32}(b) along the $t_1=0.2$ cut.
+For $V_p=-1$, the density profile is featureless, and no edge imbalance is observed, consistent with a trivial phase.
+In contrast, for $V_p=2$, clear edge-state signatures emerge: the bulk density remains uniform at $\langle \hat n_j\rangle\simeq1.5$, while one edge site is preferentially occupied with density $\langle \hat n_j\rangle\simeq2$, and the opposite edge is depleted to $\langle \hat n_j\rangle\simeq1$.
 This asymmetric edge occupation provides direct real-space evidence for the topological nature of the gapped phase at $\rho=3/2$.